 It’s probably no surprise to anyone who’s been, but The Monarch easily makes the list of Best Cocktail Bars in Kansas City.
-Many other “best” lists have included them, but I think it’s well deserved.
-(The same team also has a bar on the Kansas side and another in the Crossroads.)
+The same team also has a bar on the Kansas side and another in the Crossroads.
 The bar is beautiful and the menu, based on the migratory patterns of the monarch butterfly, is ever-changing and gorgeous.
 The patio, with its sunken, cozy seating, is my favorite spot to grab a drink.
 Although, the inside is pretty plush too.
+You’ll find a DJ spinning tunes on the weekend.

 See what I mean?
 These are so pretty!
 Left: Alcapulco Gold made with Sombra mezcal, Mezcal Union Uno, Bitterman’s Xocolatl Mole bitters, blue corn mole, blood orange, and a alaea mole salt rim.
 Middle: the menu’s table of contents.
 Right: Sixth Sense, a concoction of Roku gin, Averell Damson gin liqueur, Green Pu’erh tea, champagne acid, saffron lemon agrumato, egg white, and edible butterflies (not real ones).